palavitech/ptech/README.md

 # ptech

-**ptech** is a lightweight, early-stage Windows command-line tool designed to analyze files and generate basic insights.
-It uses a plugin-style DLL system for modular functionality and is intended for internal use or controlled external distribution.
+**ptech** is a lightweight, early-stage Windows command-line tool designed to analyze files and their executions.

-While minimal by design, the roadmap aims to make it a helpful utility for workflows such as basic malware triage.
+While minimal by design, the roadmap aims to make it a helpful utility for workflows such as basic malware triage, specifically Windows-based malware.

 > **Note:** This repository contains only documentation and release binaries.
 The source code is proprietary and not open-source at this time.